Look Around (Apple): Future coverage

-According to the company, Apple's vehicles and pedestrians have visited, or are scheduled to visit, the following countries and territories: (Note: While the new map covers the Palestinian Territories, Saudi Arabia, Slovakia, Thailand, and Vatican City, these countries lack the Look Around feature.)
+According to the company, Apple's vehicles and pedestrians have visited, or are scheduled to visit, the following countries and territories to collect imagery: (Note: These are, with the exception of Palestine, Slovakia, the United Kingdom and the United States, regions that do not yet have Apple's new map data.)
+(Note: While the new map covers the Palestinian Territories, Saudi Arabia, Slovakia, Thailand, and Vatican City, these countries lack the Look Around feature.)